 6.1 A listed entity should provide information about itself and its governance to investors via its website. ✓ The Company's website provides a corporate governance landing page where all relevant corporate governance information can be accessed.
 The website also has access to copies of all releases and reports made to ASX and general information about the Company and its activities.
-6.2 A listed entity should design and implement an investor relations program to facilitate effective two- way communication with investors.
-The Board seeks to inform shareholders of all major developments affecting the Company by: preparing half yearly and yearly financial reports; preparing quarterly cash flow reports and reports as to activities; making announcements in accordance with the listing rules and the continuous disclosure obligations; posting all of the above on the Company's website; annually, and more regularly if required, holding a general meeting of shareholders and forwarding to them the annual report, if requested, together with notice of meeting and proxy form; and releasing other information which it believes is in the interest of shareholders.
+6.2 A listed entity should design and implement an investor relations program to facilitate effective twoway communication with investors. √ The Board seeks to inform shareholders of all major developments affecting the Company by: • preparing half yearly and yearly financial reports; • preparing quarterly cash flow reports and reports as to activities;

-6.3 A listed entity should disclose the policies and processes it has in place to facilitate and encourage participation at meetings of security holders.
-The Annual General Meeting enables shareholders to receive the reports and participate in the meeting by attendance or by written communication.
-The Board seeks to notify all shareholders so they can be fully informed annually and so as to enable them to have discussion at the Annual General Meeting with the directors and/or the auditor of the Company who is invited to the Annual General Meeting.
+1 making announcements in accordance with the listing rules and the continuous disclosure obligations; posting all of the above on the Company's website; annually, and more regularly if required, holding a general meeting of shareholders and forwarding to them the annual report, if requested, together with notice of meeting and proxy form; and releasing other information which it believes is in the interest of shareholders.
+6.3 A listed entity should disclose the policies and processes it has in place to facilitate and encourage participation at meetings of security holders. ✓ Shareholders are encouraged to participate at all general meetings and AGMs of the Company.
+The notices of all general meetings and AGMs of the Company shall state that all Shareholders are encouraged to participate at the meeting by attendance or by written communication.
+The Board seeks to enable shareholders to have discussion at the Annual General Meeting with the directors and/or the auditor of the Company who is invited to the Annual General Meeting.
 Electronic voting is also provided as a convenient alternative for shareholders.
 6.4 A listed entity should give security holders the option to receive communications from, and send communications to, the entity and its security registry electronically. ✓ The Company's registrar, Computershare, provides the option for shareholders to receive and send communications electronically.
-Shareholders are encouraged to create an online account at https://www- au.computershare.com/investor.
+Shareholders are encouraged to create an online account at https://www-au.computershare.com/investor.
 In addition the Company maintains an electronic mailing list to send communications to shareholders.